wehlutyk/thesis/content/3-4-gistr-results.md

 ## Results {#sec:gistr-results}

-Recall that the goal we set ourselves is to provide a better understanding of the process at work than what low-level feature analyses such as that of the previous chapter.
+Recall that the goal we set ourselves is to provide a better understanding of the process at work than what low-level feature analyses such as that of the previous chapter have shown.
 In doing so we also hope to bring some light to the processes underlying high-level contrasts of utterance categories that have been extensively studied in the literature.
 The analysis we present is thus geared towards creating an intermediary representation of the effect of transformations on utterances, one that is at a midpoint between the low-level of word features and the high-level of category contrasts, and can be usefully modelled to better understand the evolution of utterance chains.
 Since this work was exploratory in nature, our presentation will also loosely follow a step-by-step development of the analysis with intermediate results.